Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Samples/Sample Projects/Akada/README.md

 Running this script outputs HTML code to the "Akada" folder.

 Akada was developed with an early version of the Web interface.
-We are currently in the process of replacing the Web interface with the Stack interface.
+The Web interface has since been replaced with the stack interface.